cssmfc/wapio/README.md

 # CLE - Assets

-*wapio - a generic name given by my 3yo san because is having difficulties in pronouncing the word umbrella*
+*wapio - a generic name given by my 3yo san because is having difficulties in pronouncing the word umbrella :umbrella:*

 ### About CLE